Skip to main content

 These values are found in the keys.go file as the module name.
 By default version is just the module name + "-1".

-Execute the command on the testnet to connect the two chains with the IBC module.
+Execute the command on the testnet to connect the two chains with the IBC module with the relayer.

 # Running the channels command now shows 2 channels, one for `transfer`